tanlei0/ACECA-simple-classification/README.md

 # ACECA-simple-classification
-This repository is for preprint paper Asynchronous communicating cellular automata: formalization, dynamics and equivalence
+This repository is for preprint paper *Asynchronous communicating cellular automata: formalization, robustness and equivalence*

 ## Requirements for using this library
 Python 3.5.3, numpy 1.14.0, and matplotlib 2.0.2, pandas 1.0.3.